sspanak/tt9/README.md

 - "Negotiate" and "Vibrocentric" fonts are under [The Fontspring Desktop/Ebook Font End User License](docs/desktop-ebook-EULA-1.8.txt).

 ## Privacy Policy
-Traditional T9 does not collect any information about you or about the way you are using using the application.
+Traditional T9 never sends any sort of "telemetry", "reports" or your personal details anywhere.
+It has no network connectivity capabilities.